rgrindle/y2eq/README.md

 ```

 ## Examples
-The following examples can be used to recreate results from (TODO: link to thesis here)
+The following examples can be used to recreate results from [here](https://scholarworks.uvm.edu/cgi/viewcontent.cgi?article=2446&context=graddis).

 ### Example 1: Generate dataset
 In this example, a training dataset of 50,000 observations is generated using 1,000 functional forms.
 Each functional form is involved in roughly 50 observations.
 Each observation is (y, f) where y is a set of y-values corresponding to the functional form f.